Revimal/code-graveyard/README.md

 * **[SIGSEGV mmap](https://github.com/Revimal/code-graveyard/blob/master/sigsegv-mmap)** (Language: C)\
 	This snippet contains subroutines that try memory-mapping for an address, which caused the segmentation fault.\
-	Only tested on 'x86_64 linux 4.15', so if the prototype of 'sigaction' handler different than my environment, this may not work.\
+	Only tested on 'x86_64 linux 4.15', so if the prototype of 'sigaction' handler is different than my environment, this may not work.\
 	It uses 'Anonymous memory mapping', but you can change it in any form. (e.g. do physical memory mapping from /dev/mem)

 * **[Fastcpy AVX](https://github.com/Revimal/code-graveyard/blob/master/fastcpy-avx)** (Language: C, ASM-GCC)\